Hours of Operation 9 AM - 5 PM

 How many customers are in the H2GO service area?

-H2GO serves over 15,000 water customers and over 15,500 sewer customers.
-The historic growth rate for our service area has been about 2.5% annually.
-H2GO’s customer base is projected to double within the next 25 years.
+H2GO serves over 22,000 water customers and over 24,000 sewer customers.
+H2GO’s customer base is projected to double within the next 15-20 years.

-What areas does H2GO provide water to?
+What area does H2GO provide water to?

 H2GO provides water to all of Leland, Belville, parts of Navassa and the unincorporated areas surrounding.